-Routines on silk mean the abilty to perform a complex of technically high-level movements on silk (dynamic and balance elements, movements showing strengthh and flexibility.
+Routines on silk mean the ability to perform a complex of technically high-level movements on silk (dynamic and balance elements, movements showing strength and flexibility.
 Routines are performed to a piece of music with choreographic and artistic components.
+(See the Aerial Code of Points)